Houston Citizenship Lawyers

-For many who move to the United States, lawful permanent residence (a green card) is the final step of the immigration journey.
-While permanent residence comes with many advantages, many green card holders hope to one day experience the full rights and benefits of U.S. citizenship.
+For many who move to the United States, lawful permanent residence through obtaining a green card is the final step of the immigration journey.
+While permanent residence comes with many advantages, many green card holders hope to one day experience the benefits of becoming a United States citizen.

 - Run for public office

-- Access employment opportunities that aren’t available to green card holders
+- Access employment opportunities not available to green card holders

-- Qualify for public assistance/government benefits that aren’t available to green card holders
+- Qualify for public assistance/government benefits not available to green card holders

 - Travel abroad for any length of time without worrying about losing your status